mattdimicelli/No_Framework_Tic_Tac_Toe/readme.md

 The app was required to basically have as little global code as possible, which would be accomplished by "tucking everything away inside of a module or a factory".
 The gameboard logic was to be built separate from the DOM interactions themselves.
-The full requirements from the Odin Project curriculum [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe).
+The full requirements from the Odin Project curriculum can be seen [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe).

 ### Screenshot